-I’ve spent a lot of time these past few days attempting to estimate how much more expensive food items like wheat would become during the End Times.
-I think it is useful to have some idea of how much more expensive food items like wheat may cost at that time because it may provide us some indication of what conditions on Earth will be like during that time and it may give us some idea of the kind of price shocks we’ll experience in the future.
+You may be wondering how much more expensive food items like wheat will become during the end times after reading Revelation 6.
+I believe it is beneficial to have some idea of how much more expensive food items like wheat may cost at that time because it may provide us some indication of what global conditions will be like during that time and it may give us some idea of the kind of price shocks we’ll experience in the future.

-Revelation 6:5-6 are the key verses to focus on when attempting to estimate the End Times cost of food because they provide information about the price of food items like wheat.
+Revelation 6:5-6 are the key verses to focus on when attempting to estimate the end time cost of food because they provide information about the price of food items like wheat and barley:

 The Greek word for “measure” is choenix, which is equivalent to a dry quart.
 A dry quart of wheat is approximately enough to make 1.5 to 1.875 loaves of one-pound bread or approximately the average amount of bread a person living in the Roman Empire ate per day.1 Meanwhile, the Greek word for “penny” is denarius, which was a coin that was used during the time of the Roman Empire.